BY DINA SZEINBLUM

-During Art Basel week 2016, the Faena Forum was inaugurated in the Faena art district in Miami Beach and Hasper was commissioned to design the monumental mural which covers all four levels of the north interior wall of the building designed by renowned architect Rem Koolhaas.
-The “Untitled” mural juxtaposes slices of color to create circular forms that rise, move, fade away, and mix in a continual flux.
-About this remarkable and new dimensional work, she states: “I’m trying to expand the boundaries of painting in order to include the body.”
+During Art Basel week 2016, the Faena Forum was inaugurated in the Faena art district in Miami Beach, and Hasper was commissioned to design the monumental mural which covers all four levels of the north interior wall of the building designed by renowned architect Rem Koolhaas.
+The “Untitled” mural juxtaposes slices of color to create circular forms that rise, move, fade away, and mix in continual flux.
+About this remarkable and new dimensional work, she states: “I’m trying to expand the boundaries of painting to include the body.”
 Shortly after, growing fast in this new dimension, commissioned again by Museum of Modern Art of Buenos Aires, Hasper created “Untitled 2017 Variable Dimensions”, which consists of a floor-to-ceiling installation on all four walls of the museum space, with a totaling of 360 square meters.
-The installation was acquired by one of the main real estate developers in the United States, famous art collector Jorge Perez – of the Perez Art Museum Miami (PAMM)- for his own collection.
+The Installation was acquired by one of the leading real estate developers in the United States, famous art collector Jorge Perez – of the Perez Art Museum Miami (PAMM)- for his private collection.

 UPCOMING SHOW IN MIAMI, FALL 2018

-This fall 2018, Graciela “Gachi” Hasper will have her solo show in MIAMI, USA, at Perelman’s & Guzman space in booming Litter River in Miami, featuring her colorful big scale pieces.
-JW/fall/2018
+This fall 2018, Graciela “Gachi” Hasper will have her solo show in Miami, USA, at Perelman’s & Guzman space in booming Litter River in Miami, featuring her colorful big scale pieces.

 Article published JW magazine Fall 2018/ Pr@jwmagazine.com